Code Of Conduct

 Discussions are for everybody

-In open spaces, many people participate in conversations.
+Do not support or encourage any of the above biases or discrimination.
 Always remember that the opinion of others is just as important as yours.
 Refrain from cutting others off or raising your voice.

 - Even if you have a dispute with another person, treat that person in a respectful attitude.